gardener/cc-utils/README.md

 ### Install using pip

-`pip install gardener-cicd-libs` - install libraries (no CLI)
+`pip install gardener-cicd-libs`

-`pip install gardener-cicd-cli` - install CLI

-### Consume from Container Image

-A copy of cc-utils is contained in the default container image in which gardener CI/CD jobs are run (`europe-docker.pkg.dev/gardener-project/releases/cicd/job-image`):

-- `gardener-ci` is available from PATH

 ## Runtime environment requirements

 ### Python Runtime

-`Python 3.11` or greater is required as a runtime (see requirements.txt for additional runtime dependencies).
+`Python 3.12` or greater is required as a runtime

 As a general rule, contained sources are always qualified using the python3-version from [alpine](https://endoflife.date/alpine)'s greatest release version.

-In addition to the Python API, some functions are exposed via a command line interface (`./cli.py`).

-## Special Modules

-* `cli/gardener_ci/*.py`: all defined functions are exposed via gardener-ci <module_name> <function_name>